xplosionmind/tommi.space/content/jam/public/Migrating from Flickr to Piwigo.md

 - Flickr is hosted on Amazon’s servers
 - [Piwigo is open source](https://github.com/piwigo 'Piwigo on GitHub') and ethical, while Flickr is proprietary software.
 - Piwigo [costs (**only**!)
 39€](https://piwigo.com/pricing 'Piwigo pricing page') per year (and 94€/3y), while [the price of Flickr](https://help.flickr.com/pricing-faq-r1qHsTEbU 'Flickr Pricing FAQ') changes too often and it has risen considerably over the last few years (as of the time of writing, it is 65,88€ per year).
 - Flickr was founded in Canada and now it is <u>based in the US</u>, while Piwigo <u>was founded and it is based in France</u>.
-It is not that what is in the US is bad; but since the vast majority of the most common web services is American, using an European based service not only is nice, but it gives me a sense of being somewhat closer.
+It is not just that what is in the US is bad; but since the vast majority of the most common web services is American, using an European based service not only is nice, but it gives me a sense of being somewhat closer.
 Furthermore, being in Europe means <u>complying with strict European internet governance and privacy directives</u>.
 - since Flickr was the precursor of Instagram, it still has most of the “social” features which now can be found on every other platform; for this reason, the social activity and interaction among users has dropped considerably in the last decade, making it quite useless.
 Piwigo is <u>focused on storage, speed and durability</u>.

 ## Making the switch